Alternative assessments in response to COVID-19:

 Before you start

-When undertaking unpaid placements (volunteer), you must apply for University of Adelaide’s liability insurance cover before you begin your placement.
+When undertaking unpaid internships (volunteer), you must apply for University of Adelaide’s liability insurance cover before you begin your placement.
 Please read the Work Experience and Community Placement Guide and follow the steps below to complete the application form:

 - Part A - Student completes and signs